-3) Design of the TV adds value to the room it inhabits.
+3) The design of the TV adds value to the room it inhabits.

 4) Under Rs 60K, it is the best TV to buy.

-2) Yupp TV channel quality and content is not satisfying.
+2) Yupp TV channel quality and content are not satisfying.

 3) LeTv store for apps is limited and Google Play Store is not available.

 Watch the 3-minute short review of the LeEco Super3 X55 below.

 You can follow the author on twitter here: Harsh Dev